olivia-ai/olivia/README.md

 Click on Generate new Token and name it you MUST have read and write packages ticked on.
 Then click Generate new token

-Replace Token with the Token that you just made.
+Replace TOKEN with the Token that you just made.
 ```bash
 $ export PAT=TOKEN
 ```